seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 HKWHub App
 ~~~~~~~~~~~~

-Web Hub handles all the requests from and response to the sensors or the clouds to control audio play with wireless speakers in the house.
+Web Hub handles all the requests from and response to smart devices, sensors or clouds to control audio playback with wireless speakers in the house.

 Features
 ^^^^^^^^^
-- Supports integration with clouds and sensors as well as smartphones
+- Supports integration with cloud-based services, smart devices or sensors
 	- Receives the requests from clouds (web service) outside or sensors in the house
 	- Translates the requests into HKWirelessHD commands and controls the speakers based on the requests.
 	- Sends response with status of speakers to the cloud if necessary
 - Central Music Playlist manager
-	- Maintain user’s playlist from the iOS local music library and streaming services, like MixRadio, etc.
+	- Maintain user’s media list from iOS local music library or streaming services, like MixRadio, etc.
 	- Maintain a collection of sound files used for IoT use cases, like door bell, etc.

 Usage
 ^^^^^^^^
-- User puts an iOS device on the cradle and run WebHub app.
+- User may place an iOS device on the cradle and run WebHub app.
 Then the app acts as Web Hub.
-(AppleTV can be a nice iOS device for WebHub.)
+(A stationary device in a house lik AppleTV can be a nice iOS device for WebHub.)

 .. figure:: img/hub/hub-app.png